Working with Projects

 Users can be granted permission to indirectly create

-resources for Kargo projects only without being granted more general permissions to create any newNamespace
+Namespaceresources for Kargo projects only without being granted more general permissions to create any newNamespacedirectly. -

 Boilerplate configuration is automatically created at the time of

-creation.
-This includes things such as project-level RBAC resources andServiceAccount
+Projectcreation.
+This includes things such as project-level RBAC resources andServiceAccountresources.

 Promotion Policies

-s are eligible for automatic promotion of newly available Freight
+which Stages are eligible for automatic promotion of newly available Freight.

 Users can be granted permission to modify project configurations via